 Subtalar arthroereisis has been performed for more than 50 years, with a variety of implant designs and compositions.
 The Maxwell-Brancheau Arthroereisis (MBA) implant is the most frequently reported, although other devices such as the HyProCure, STA peg, and Kalix are also described in the medical literature.
 The MBA implant is described as reversible and easy to insert, with the additional advantage that it does not require bone cement.
 In children, insertion of the MBA implant may be offered as a stand alone procedure, although children and adults often require adjunctive surgical procedures on bone and soft tissue to correct additional deformities.

-A number of implants have received marketing clearance through FDA’s 510(k) pathway.
+A number of implants have received marketing clearance through FDA’s 510(k) process.
 For example, the HyProCure® Subtalar Implant System/Extra Osseos Fixation Device (GraMedica) received marketing clearance in 2004 (K042030), the SubFix™ arthroereisis implant (Memometal Technologies, Bruz, France) received FDA marketing clearance in 2010 (K093820) and the Arthrex ProStop Plus™ (Arthrex, Naples, FL) received marketing clearance in 2008 (K071456).
-The MBA® implant (now owned by Integra LifeSciences Corp., Plainsboro, NJ) received 510(k) marketing clearance in 1996 (K960692) because it was substantially equivalent to products on the market prior to device regulation.
+The MBA® implant (now owned by Integra LifeSciences, Plainsboro, NJ) received 510(k) marketing clearance in 1996 (K960692) because it was substantially equivalent to products on the market prior to device regulation.
 According to the FDA summary, the primary indication for the Subtalar MBA device is “as a spacer for stabilization of the subtalar joint.
 It is designed to block the anterior and inferior displacement of the talus, thus allowing normal subtalar joint motion but blocking excessive pronation and the resulting sequela.”
 The MBAResorb Implant received 510(k) marketing clearance in 2005 (K051611).
 This implant employs the same basic mechanical features as the predicate MBA implant, but is composed of a material (poly l-lactic acid) that is resorbed by the body.
 Predicate devices include the Osteomed Talar-Fit™ (K031155), Nexa Orthopedics Subtalar Peg (K032902, K033046), Arthroereisis Implant Talus of Vilex (TOV, K041289), Instrateck (K080280), and Wright Medical Smith Sta-Peg (K792670).

 POLICYSubtalar arthroereisis is considered investigational.